AMD Accelerator Cloud

 It also includes guides on how to use Podman, run Megaron, NanoGPT, PyTorch multinode, RCCL tests, maintain long SSH sessions with Tmux and Screen, and set up a Conda environment.

-This section includes a list of frequently asked questions (FAQs) that can serve as a useful reference for users.
+This section includes a list of Frequently Asked Questions (FAQs) that can serve as a useful reference for users.
 It provides quick answers to common queries and can help clarify any doubts or issues that may arise during usage.